 5. Changes to Your Industry

 When you started your business, you had your expenses and profit margins under control.
 Then things changed, and perhaps your audience has new demands.
 Maybe your supplier raised its prices.
 It’s up to you to modify your business model to adapt to these changes.

 We’ve repeatedly mentioned that business loans cannot make up for strategic problems.
 They can, however, help you acquire the necessary resources for adapting to a new environment.
 So, if you do take out a business loan for this purpose, make sure you are also changing your strategy to ensure your business’s long-term survival.

 How Much Money Should Businesses Have Saved Up?

 One of the most common culprits of business failure is the lack of a “rainy day” fund.
-This is why veteran business leaders are constantly urging younger entrepreneurs to put as much money away as possible.
-However, it’s difficult to do this when you don’t have a clear picture of how large this emergency fund should be.
+This is why veteran business leaders are continually urging younger entrepreneurs to put as much money away as possible.
+However, it’s challenging to do this when you don’t have a clear picture of how significant this emergency fund should be.
 Vague goals are always harder to achieve.